Yunus Muhammad PC

 Muslims living in the West are often amazed by the noble-sounding notions of “life, liberty and pursuit of happiness” that the American government supposedly is promoting and guarding.

 When we dig below the surface, it’s easy to see that these are in practice nothing more than slogans.
-Even since the World Trade Center disaster on September 11, 2001, at least, a frequent theme of efforts of the US Federal Government has been to label every person as either “us” or “them.”
-Muslims are clearly “them” and orthodox Islam is treated as a foreign and dangerous ideology that threatens the “American way of life.”
+Ever since the World Trade Center disaster on September 11, 2001, at least, a dominant theme of efforts of the US Federal Government has been to label every person as either “us” or “them.”
+Muslims are clearly “them” and Islam is treated as a foreign and dangerous ideology that threatens the “American way of life.”

-The law firm is regularly contacted by Muslims who have faced interactions directly by the FBI, or where an imam of a masjid has been contacted by the FBI and is encouraging a Muslim to have a meeting with the FBI in the masjid.
+The law firm is regularly contacted by Muslims who have been contacted directly by the FBI, or even more concerning, where an imam of a masjid has been contacted by the FBI and is encouraging a Muslim to have a meeting in the masjid with the FBI.
 The usual refrain is “If you have done nothing wrong, you have nothing to hide.”

 But this naive attitude fails to take into account the historical nature of police investigative work.
 Rather than acting as an objective seeker of the truth, police and other law enforcement have often found themselves rubber stamping suspicion.
 Once the “bad guy” is identified, only incriminating evidence, no matter how weak, is brought to bear and anything which suggests innocence is thrown out.
 Even worse, the investigators may even manufacture incriminating statements.
 Call it a suspicion machine.